Not Batavia Moraine

 6. The Narrow Neck should be along the West Sea, not the Sea that Divides the Land.

-7. The Narrow Neck was “small” (Alma 22:32) meaning it was not miles long extending through the middle of Lake Tonawanda.
+7. The Narrow Neck was “small” (Alma 22:32), meaning it was not miles long, and it extended through the middle of Lake Tonawanda.

-8. Olive can’t explain why Nephi and Lehi went first to the City of Bountiful on their missionary journey from Zarahemla (Helaman 5:14), which on her model is the furthest city they went.
+8. Olive can’t explain why Nephi and Lehi first went to the City of Bountiful on their missionary journey from Zarahemla (Helaman 5:14), which, on her model, is the furthest city they went to

 OTHER OLIVE MAP